rayaneberrada/Pur-Beurre/README.md

 # Pur Beurre
 Pur Beurre is a Django application using the [Open Food Fact API](https://fr.openfoodfacts.org/) to offer to it's users the possibility to display healthy substitues for a specific product searched.

-Exemple:
+The nutritional score is also displayed next to the image to indicate the quality of the substitute.
+A being the highest score a product can receive.

+Exemple of a search for bread:

 ![Usage Exemple](exemple.png)

-The user can register to save the substitutes he liked and see related informations at any time.
+The user can register and save the substitutes he wishes to keep track of.

 ![Favorites](favorites.png)